 7. Experience a Flamenco Show

 This was definitely on my must-do list for my short time in Seville.
-For convenience, we went with the hotel recommendation, who took the time to book the time for us as well.
+For convenience, we went with the hotel recommendation.
+The hotel booked the experience for us as well, thankfully.
 Our well-priced (22 euro) one-hour show was at the Flamenco Museum, which I wish I would have had the chance to visit as well.

 It was an incredible performance by three dancers, two vocalists, and two guitarists.
 The backdrop is basic; the music and dancing are the focus, as well as the dramatic costumes.
 A fantastic experience to see this in Seville.